Edujo93/rock-flyer/README.md

 6. Add all the HTML text elements you in order.
 7. You can replace the original band names with the bands you want 😉.
 7. You can organize the text content in `<section>`, `<article>` or `<div>`elements as you need.
+8. Don´t forget to read the **documentation** you will find at the bottom of these instructions 🤓.

 ### 🏆 Gives extra points: